 Acupuncture for Digestive Issues

-Many people have digestive problems but are unable to identify the root of the issue.
-Using Chinese medicine diagnosis, we can determine which organs need treatment and customize your care to regulate and revitalize your digestive system.
-Traditional Chinese Medicine can help find and treat the underlying cause of digestive upset or irregularity.
-Our treatment plan often includes dietary changes using the principles of Eastern and Western nutrition to discover what your digestive system reacts to and how your can modify your diet to reflect the needs of your body.
+Many individuals experience digestive problems, but are unable to identify the root issue.
+Using Chinese medicine diagnosis, we can customize your care to regulate and revitalize your digestive system.
+Traditional Chinese Medicine can help target and treat any underlying causes of digestive issues.
+Our treatment plan often includes dietary changes using the principles of Eastern and Western nutrition to discover what your digestive system reacts to and how you can modify your diet to reflect the needs of your body.

-The digestive system is very delicate, and even slight changes can throw your whole system out of balance.
-Acupuncture can help by improving your current digestive function as well as setting the stage for more balanced digestive health.
 Acupuncture can be used for a wide range of diagnosed gastrointestinal issues such as irritable bowel syndrome, Crohn’s disease, and even gallstones.
 It can also be an effective treatment for postoperative digestive trouble, ulcers, diarrhea, constipation, nausea, and vomiting.
 For digestive issues, it is important to make sure that blood is flowing well to each of the organs involved in digestion.
-Reducing inflammation and balancing good and bad bacteria is also a primary focus.

 Acupuncture can also be highly effective for indigestion, reflux, GERD, and some types of vomiting symptoms.
 Treatment for these symptoms involves helping to regulate the small and large intestines in addition to assistant the stomach to regulate acidity.
 Acupuncture is also an effective treatment for ulcers, which are caused by an accumulation of stomach acid that can cause erosion.
 Acupuncture can help calm the fire and acid in the stomach, decreasing the recurrence of ulcers and the pain they cause.